 - Member of the Department of People and Organisations

-Tessa’s research has covered the experience of women, ethnic minorities, migrant workers and lesbians, gay men and bisexuals in the labour market and workplace.
-She is particularly interested in the intersection of multiple identities, and has published on the intersections of gender, sexuality and class in male-dominated work, in journals such as Work, Employment and Society and Gender, Work and Organizations.
-This focus resulted in a monograph, Gender and sexuality in male-dominated occupations: women working in construction and transport, published in 2016 by Palgrave Macmillan.
+Tessa’s research has covered the experience of women, ethnic minorities, migrant workers and lesbians, gay men and bisexuals in the labour market and workplace, as well as the intersection of multiple identities.
+She has published on the intersections of gender, sexuality and class in male-dominated work, in journals such as Work, Employment and Society and Gender, Work and Organization, and in a monograph, Gender and sexuality in male-dominated occupations: women working in construction and transport, published in 2016 by Palgrave Macmillan.

-Additionally Tessa has undertaken research on trade union action to address inequality at work and has worked with a number of trade unions.
+Tessa has undertaken research on trade union action to address inequality at work and has worked with a number of trade unions.
 She was commissioned by the International Transport Workers Federation (ITF) to write a report on The Impact of the Future of Work in Public Transport for Women examining women’s experiences in five cities in the Global South.
-With Sian Moore and Phil Taylor she researched and wrote a history to mark the centenary of the Fire Brigades Union, published as a book in 2018 Fighting Fire: One hundred years of the Fire Brigades Union by New Internationalist.
+With Sian Moore and Phil Taylor she researched and wrote a history to mark the centenary of the Fire Brigades Union, Fighting Fire: One hundred years of the Fire Brigades Union, published in 2018 by New Internationalist.

 Centre and Group Membership:

 - Co-director of the Centre for Research in Equality and Diversity (CRED)

 Sian, S., Wright, T, Agrizzi, D. and Alsalloom, A. (2020) ‘Negotiating gender constraints in international audit firms in Saudi Arabia: Exploring the interaction of gender and religion’, Accounting, Organizations and Society, 84: 101103.